matiidenys/military-db-application-tkinter/README.md

 TKinter GUI application for managing a database(txt file) of military.

-The default and only one available language is Ukrainian.
+The default and only available language is Ukrainian.

 In order to run the application, you should install tkinter module via pip, git clone the repo and run main.py.